shaunvaidyan/fantasymvp/README.md

 ### <div align="center">Fantasy Football Season in Review</div>

 View Insights into your team's performance over the course of the NFL season extracted from the Sleeper.app API and supplemented missing information with ESPN's API!
+Once you login to FantasyMVP, it shows you insights about the players on your selected roster in your Sleeper.app League.
+You can view their avatars and see the points they scored over the course of the 2021 season.
+If you don't have a Sleeper App account, just use my username -> IceyTShaun

 [Sleeper API Documentation](https://docs.sleeper.app)
 ### Deployment/Installation